2022–2026 electoral district map

 Light incorporates the suburbs and localities of Buchfelde, Evanston, Evanston Gardens, Evanston Park, Evanston South, Gawler, Gawler Belt, Gawler East, Gawler River, Gawler South, Gawler West, Hewett, Hillier, Kudla, Munno Para, Munno Para Downs, Reid, Ward Belt and Willaston.
 It also includes a portion of Munno Para West suburb.

 The district is one of only four (with Flinders, Port Adelaide and West Torrens) to bear the name of one of the 17 original 1857 House of Assembly districts.
 Light was abolished in 1902 but revived in 1936, effective at the election held in 1938.

 Origin of the name

 Light is named after Colonel William Light (1786–1839), who was the first Surveyor-General of South Australia.
-Light determined the site for the City of Adelaide, divided its acreage into marketable lots and commenced the definition of country sections and land for secondary townships.
+Light determined the site for the City of Adelaide, designed the layout of its streets, squares and Park Lands, and divided its acreage into marketable lots.
+He also commenced the definition of country sections and land for secondary townships.

 Representation and results

 |John S. Freebairn||LCL||1962–1970|